imixs/imixs-cloud/README.md

 # How to Contribute

-*Imixs-Cloud* is open source and your are sincerely invited to participate in it.
+*Imixs-Cloud* is open source and you are sincerely invited to participate in it.
 If you want to contribute to this project please [report any issues here](https://github.com/imixs/imixs-cloud/issues).
 All source are available on [Github](https://github.com/imixs/imixs-cloud).